NASA-PC/legatobot/README.md

 # How to use

-1. Configure the connection details etc. @ main.py according to your needs
+1. Configure the connection details etc. from main.py & git.py according to your needs
 2. Run the LegatoBot.py

 # Dependencies